This passionate exhortation by William Booth has often been misquoted. At least certain punchy phrases have been lifted out of context.

 Phillis Wheatley a former slave with a superb literary gift, wrote a poem of appreciation about Whitefield after his death.

-Wheatley herself is a marvel of intellectual ability, having been in America only 9 years, mastered the language so superbly and having written the remarkable poem aged only 17!
+Wheatley herself is a marvel of intellectual ability, having been in America only 9 years she had mastered the language superbly.
+Her brilliance is evident in many of her published poems.
+She was the first African American poet to be published in America.
 She later wrote a poem for George Washington.
 He was so impressed with her poetic skill he said it would be a privilege to meet her.

 Of Whitefield’s preaching she writes,